*Research* | Teaching

 Canada V5A 1S6

 I am interested in the ways that writing and reading and speaking and listening contribute to our experience of situations and events, especially those associated with the rhetorical tradition and the study of argument.
-My recent work examines the contributions of journalists to public controversy, showing how their professional writing practices and textual artifacts help to constitute controversies for audiences.

 Keywords: Discourse Analysis, Rhetoric, Writing, Argumentation

 Assistant Professor, Simon Fraser University, 2006-2012

 Cramer, P., & Eisenhart, C. (2014).
 Examining Readers' Evaluations of Objectivity and Bias in News Discourse.
 Written Communication, 31(3), 280-303.

 Cramer, P. (2013).
 The EBM Argument Hygiene Campaign.
 Journal of Evaluation in Clinical Practice, 19(3), 447-453.

 Cramer, P. (2013).
 Sick Stuff: A Case Study of Controversy in a Constitutive Attitude.
 Rhetoric Society Quarterly, 43(2), 177-201.